minenux/minetest-mod-mobs_balrog/README.md

 ## Dependencies:

-* tnt, default, from basic games,
+* tnt, default, from basic games, `enable_tnt` if set to true balrog will explode in epic way
 * mobs (or so called mobs_redo)
 * intllib if you are using minetest 0.4 series and only optional